 - Memory Foam and Latex Pillows.
 Unfortunately, neither of these pillow types can be washed, nor should they be steam cleaned.
 Remove visible stains by blotting them with a damp (not wet) cloth and allow the pillow to air dry, but keep them away from direct sunlight.
 Occasionally vacuuming a latex pillow followed by running it through a dryer on the “no heat” setting will remove much of the accumulated dirt and grime.
 The best way to keep a latex pillow clean and sanitary is to use a machine washable protective pillow cover.

 Regardless of a pillow’s filling type, most sleep experts recommend using zippered pillow protectors to extend their useful lives.
 Experts also agree that the rule of thumb for replacing pillows is every one to two years, although some will last longer.
-Thee expert sleep consultants at Sit ‘n Sleep will help you decide which pillow type is best for your particular situation.
-Click here to preview five of our favorite pillows.
+The expert sleep consultants at Sit ‘n Sleep will help you decide which pillow type is best for your particular situation.